Cindy and Barrett with RV in Montrose

 Squirt

 Then, that same week, we got a call that our names finally came upon a Corgi list.
-(We were on several and had been waiting for quite a while.)
+(We were on several nationwide and had been waiting for quite a while.)

 Barrett and Marty first meeting

-In November of 2020, we added Marty to the family!
+So, later that year, we added Marty to the family!

 Marty the day we adopted him